rhit-coultabm/Consistent-Cups-Espresso-Accessories/README.md

 #### Step 4: Assemble
 -
-- When placing the PCB into the casing it is important to flip it upsidedown.
+- When placing the PCB into the casing it is important to flip it upside down.
 The side with the components should be facing down into the casing.
 The seeduino port should stick out of the indentation and the side of the casing.
-- Next the battery can be placed loose on the side of the casing with the switch, it can also be hotglued down but this inhibits quick battery changes in the future if needed
+- Next, the battery can be placed loose on the side of the casing with the switch, it can also be hot glued down but this inhibits quick battery changes in the future if needed
 - Now the load cell needs to be added
      - On the side of the load cell there is a sticker with and arrow and this arrow should be facing opposite the inside of the casing.
-So if the casing is positioned like in figure 20, then the arrow will be facing the celiing.
+So if the casing is positioned like in Figure 20, then the arrow will be facing the ceiling.
-     - Next, holding the load cell in place, flip the casing over and attach the screws into the two holes on the top.
+     - Next, holding the load cell in place, flip the casing over and attach the screws to the two holes on the top.
 - Finally, attach the bottom (thinner) part of the casing to the other side of the load cell with two more screws

-- As a last step, we added a small piece of acrylic to the LED screen hole on the top of the casing with hotglue or other adhesive.
-Be careful with super-glue that may cause the acrylic to appear cloudy as the adhesive dries.
-This is to help water proof the system so that none of the components are damaged if water or coffee gets into th system.
+- As a last step, we added a small piece of acrylic to the LED screen hole on the top of the casing with hot glue or other adhesive.
+Be careful with superglue which may cause the acrylic to appear cloudy as the adhesive dries.
+This is to help waterproof the system so that none of the components are damaged if water or coffee gets into the system.

 ![Assembled scale top](Images/Scale/assembly2.jpg)